Studying in Ireland

 Any student wishing to study in Ireland must meet the minimum English language requirements.
 SI-UK recommends all students undergo IELTS preparation before joining an Irish university.
 Each college and university has specific requirements for admission, so please check before applying to your desired course.

-If you need to improve your IELTS score ahead of studying in Ireland, sign up for our flexible part-time IELTS classes today.
+If you need to improve your IELTS score ahead of studying in Ireland, sign up for our IELTS classes today.

 Tuition fees to study in Ireland